Shop

 Models PT2, PT3, PT4 and PT5 are fabricated from sturdy plastic.
 Each model has different characteristics:

-Models PT7, PT8 and PT9 are fabricated from softer/flexible material and are a good substitute for silicone grafting clips.
+Models PT7, PT8 and PT9 are fabricated from softer/flexible material and are plastic grafting clips.
 Each model has different characteristics:

 PT7: this is a soft, flexible clip.
 Available in sizes 1.2-2.5 mm.